ChaosCodes/ChaosCodes.github.io/source/_posts/A-few-views-about-OpenFaas.md

 ## In Conclusion

-Although OpenFaas is an immature framework, but I can be powerful in cloud and distributed system, which is the trend of future.
+Although OpenFaas is an immature framework yet, but it can be powerful in cloud and distributed system, which is the trend of future.

 ##### Preference